Flèche bas

 open

-As the market-leading data company, Sacem administers more than 1,300 online contracts – including 151 international players – in 230 countries, with thousands of different offers processed each month.
-More than 75% of the value of these rights is now distributed over 3 months (including Apple Music, Spotify and YouTube Music).
+As the market-leading data company, Sacem administers over 1,300 online contracts—including 151 with international players—across 230 countries, with thousands of different offers processed each month.
+Over 75% of the value of these rights is now paid out to creators within a 3-month period (including Apple Music, Spotify and YouTube Music).

 open